BenCuff/github-pages-test/docs/data-vis.md

 ### Minimising colours and distractions

 Shading, borders, textures, and unnecessary embellishments should be avoided.
 Bar charts do not need to have borders around each bar and patterns should not be used to distinguish between bars.
-Bar charts which are not stacked or clustered should not have bars in different colours as this does not aid in chart interpretation [6] [7] .
+Bar charts which are not stacked or clustered should not have bars in different colours as this does not aid in chart interpretation.

 {% capture card_content_23 %}
 Example 25: Population growth of different towns, South West England, 2000 to 2020